I never liked girl's camp...and for a good reason, too.

 “Maybe this summer I should grow my hair out?”

-“Oh, that would look really good on you darling” my mother agreed.
+She looked at me and said, “Oh, that would look really good on you, darling.

 But don't do it because of comments like that, do it because you want to."

 (I never did grow my hair out, at least not until I was 20 years old.)

 and just like a character in one of Judy Blume’s books,